laginha/yard/docs/fields.md

     fields = ('id', 'title', 'author', 'book_genres')
 ```

-The instance method can be callable with arguments.
-You just need to indicate the argument in front of the instance method name, within the string field

 Beware, *Yard* deals differently according to the object type returned by instance methods:

 <table border="1">